SamCommit/AlgoTradingAssessment/README.md

 ## Overview

 This first part of the assessment implemented the basic framework for an LOB.
 The basic functions include the ability add, delete and modify orders from the orderbook.
-Each order has a priority ased on its timestamp of creation.
+Each order has a priority based on its timestamp of creation.
 Orders are placed in a FIFO (First-In, First-Out) queue.
-A key specification that was met in the modify order function is that the priority of each order should be reset to lowerst priority if an order is modified.
-The orderbook was implemented with efficiency in mind, ensuring the operations are performed optimally
+A key specification that was met in the modify order function is that the priority of each order should be reset to lowest priority if an order is modified.
+The orderbook was implemented with efficiency in mind, ensuring the functions are performed optimally

 ## Project Structure

 - **`com.orderbook.model`**: This contains the classes that represent the structure of the order book (Order, OrderSide and OrderType).
 - **`com.orderbook.service`**: This contains the class that manages the order book processes and methods (OrderBook).
 - **`com.orderbook.test`**: This contains the order book test suite, ensuring that all methods in the orderbook are functionally correct.
-- **`com.orderbook`**: This contains the Main class which can be run to demostrate the order books functionality (and tests it).
+- **`com.orderbook`**: This contains the Main class which can be run to demonstrate the order books functionality (and tests it).

 ## a.
 Efficiency Mechanisms

 ### Data Structures

 The efficiency mechanisms were chosen for this project based on the high workload of all functions, adding, modifying and deleting (deletion specifically given the context of algorithmic trading).

 - The first key mechanisms chosen for efficiency is the **TreeMap**, as it efficiently ensures price-level sorting is done on each insert and delete, unlike a HashMap or PriorityQueue.
 Despite a HashMap providing O(1) time complexity for insertions and lookups (O(log(n) for TreeMap), it lacks the ability to efficiently retrieve the sorted data making it less suited for orderbooks where best prices need to be frequently accessed.
 Modification of an order involved the deletion and re-insertion of an order from the queue, to which the TreeMap is well suited due to it's O(log P) time complexity for both operations, P being the number of elements at that price-level.
 - The second key mechanism is the **Doubly LinkedList** which has an O(1) time complexity for insertions and deletions.
 It was chosen over a single linked list, despite the higher overhead, because a doubly linked list is more efficient for deletions and modifications (which happen frequently in the orderbook) as it does not need to traverse the entire linked list as a singly linked list does.